Mohan6040/TimesNowNews_Project/README.md

 ---

+# TimesNow-News
-# Latest Stories and Featured Voices Web Page
+## Latest Stories and Featured Voices Web Page

 This project is a dynamic web page that displays the latest stories and featured voices from Time.com using the News API.
 It includes interactive elements like a search bar, a sidebar, and a toggle button, all styled using CSS and enhanced with JavaScript.